-Exercise and eating right are usually touted as the ‘best’ ways to lose weight, but many people find it hard to shed the pounds even after years or trying.
+Exercise and eating right are usually touted as the ‘best’ ways to lose weight, but many people find it hard to shed the pounds even after years of trying.
 If you are significantly overweight, or your excess weight is causing health issues, weight loss surgery (known as bariatric surgery) may be right for you.
-There are two major kinds of bariatric surgery, malabsorptive and restrictive.
-Malabsorptive procedures bypass part of the digestive system to limit the amount of food that can be absorbed by the intestines while restrictive procedures aim to reduce the size of the stomach, thereby limiting the amount of food that can be consumed.

 It is important to understand that bariatric surgery is not intended as an alternative to dieting or exercising, but rather as a weight loss option for those who have tried unsuccessfully to lose weight through other methods.
-Many surgeons performing bariatric procedures require a serious attempt at weight loss for a specified period of time before surgery can be considered.
-Patients must also be prepared for substantial lifestyle changes following surgery.
+Many bariatric surgeons require a serious attempt at weight loss for a specified period of time before surgery can be considered.
+Also, patients must be prepared for substantial lifestyle changes following their procedure.

 There are two basic types: restrictive surgery and malabsorptive surgeries.
 There are also techniques that use both strategies to help patients lose weight.
 Within these categories, multiple surgical techniques have been developed.

 Malabsorptive procedures focus on stopping the food that is consumed from being absorbed by the body, particularly in the intestines.
 Biliopancreatic diversion surgery is one option.
 For the most part, this method has been replaced with the duodenal switch method.
 During this surgical procedure, a lower part of the small intestine is attached to the stomach, to bypass the duodenum.
 The Endoluminal sleeve method uses an impermeable sleeve that is implanted into the intestine to block food absorption.